-The Department of Foreign Languages and Literatures offers minors in French, Japanese Studies and Spanish and there are interdisciplinary minors available in Basque Studies, International Affairs, and Latin American Studies.
+The Department of World Languages and Literatures offers minors in Chinese, French, Japanese Studies, Spanish, and more.
+There are also interdisciplinary minors available in Basque Studies, International Affairs, and Latin American Studies.
 Some of the requirements of these minors may already count towards the IB major’s foreign language and nonbusiness elective requirements, while others may require additional credits.
 IB majors are encouraged to consider one of these minors if they are consistent with the student’s regional track.

 - International Business - Accounting Major Checklist